getify/foi-lang/formalization-work/Foi-Specification.md

 // legal, documentary; no compile effect deft LogsProgress(int) :Effects(Sys.Log) ^empty;
 ```

+**A `@@` thunk boundary catches them** (§3.14.2).
+The exemption above
+is exactly what makes that necessary: an ambient enters no declared
+set and no inferred one, so a thunk operand performing one clears the
+compile-time half of that construct's purity gate.
+The boundary
+established for the duration of a forcing call is a handler scope in
+§6.1.2's dynamic-lookup sense -- it is what such a perform finds
+first, absent a nearer one -- but it installs no arms and resumes
+nothing: it terminates the run.
+It is not a handler a program can
+install, shadow, or displace, and it is not reached by any perform
+outside a thunk operand.

 **NOTE:** Effects that write to persistent state and effects that
 open network or file resources are outside the ambient category; they